 The hospitalization rate for heart disease and stroke among Medicare recipients have steadily decreased over the last five years.
-The cardiovascular disease hospitalization rate in 2018 was 11.7 hospitalizations per every 1,000 Medicare beneficiaries, which is below the state and national rates of 12.2 and 11.8, respectively.
-The hospitalization rate for stroke, though, is between state and national rates, with 8.9 hospitalizations per every 1,000 Medicare beneficiaries per every 1,000 Medicare beneficiaries per every 1,000 Medicare between state and national rates, with 8.9 hospitalizations per every 1,000 Medicare beneficiaries versus the state rate of 9.3 and the US rate of 8.4.
+The cardiovascular disease hospitalization rate in 2018 was 8.9 hospitalizations per every 1,000 Medicare beneficiaries, which is better than state and national rates of 12.2 and 11.8, respectively.
+The hospitalization rate for stroke, though, is above state and national rates, with 9.7 hospitalizations per every 1,000 Medicare beneficiaries, as compared to the state rate of 9.3 and the national rate of 8.4.